-In January 2023, the Business Council received \$19.03 million in Federal ARPA funding for the SSBCI.
+In January 2023, the Business Council received \$19.03 million in Federal ARPA funding from the U.S. Treasury's SSBCI program and created the WYVC program.
 The receipt represents the first of three tranches to be received that will make up a \$58.43 million award allocation over a nine-year period.
 The remaining two tranches will be received when certain program requirements are met.
-The SSBCI program provides funding to governments to empower small businesses to access capital needed to invest in job-creating opportunities as the United States continues to recover from the COVID-19 pandemic.
+The SSBCI program provides funding to governments to empower small businesses to access capital needed to invest in job-creating opportunities as the United States continues to recover from the COVID-19 pandemic, allowing up to 3% to be used for administrative costs incurred in the operation of the program.
 The Business Council is leveraging these funds to benefit the entrepreneurial ecosystem by building capacity in venture capital.
-Subsequent to June 30, 2023, the Business Council has invested \$7.47 million of this funding in direct investments to small businesses.
+During the year ended June 30, 2024, the Business Council made seven direct investments in Wyoming small businesses, totaling \$11,016,667, and one investment in a fund for \$551,293.